liberjul/CONSTAXv2/README.md

--x, --tax=./taxonomy_assignments                    Directory for taxonomy assignments -t, --train                                         Complete training if specified -b, --blast                                         Use BLAST instead of UTAX if specified --mem                                               Memory available to use for RDP, in MB.
+-x, --tax=./taxonomy_assignments                    Directory for taxonomy assignments -t, --train                                         Complete training if specified -b, --blast                                         Use BLAST instead of UTAX if specified --msu_hpcc                                          If specified, use executable paths on Michigan State University HPCC --mem                                               Memory available to use for RDP, in MB.
 32000MB recommended for UNITE, 128000MB for SILVA.
 --sintax_path                                       Path to USEARCH executable for SINTAX classification --utax_path                                         Path to USEARCH executable for UTAX classification --rdp_path                                          Path to RDP classifier.jar file --constax_path                                      Path to CONSTAX scripts -h, --help                                          Display this help and exit
 ```

 In the directory with your OTU/zOTU/ASV/ESV FASTA file: